UNESCO Sites to Cross off your Bucket List

 2. Sacred City of Kandy

 The last capital of the Sinhala kings, the Sacred City of Kandy, also known as Senkadagalapura, is the locale of the Sri Dalada Maligawa (Temple of the Sacred Tooth Relic).
-Thousands of Buddhists go on pilgrimage to the sacred city throughout the year to visit the Temple, which was built in 1592 by King Vimaladharmasuriya I. It was initially a two-storey building, later expanded on by King Vira Parakrama Narendra Singha—the last Sinhalese king of the Kandyan Kingdom—in the 1700s.
-Sri Lanka’s grandest progression, the Kandy Esala Perahera, kicks off at the Sri Dalada Maligawa, which is an important event for many Sri Lankans.
-Along with the religious significance of this site, it’s important to note the political importance of the Sri Dalada Maligawa.
+Thousands of Buddhists go on pilgrimage to the sacred city throughout the year to visit the Temple, which is believed to have been built in 1592 by King Vimaladharmasuriya I. It was initially a two-storey building, later expanded by King Vira Parakrama Narendra Singha—the last Sinhalese king of the Kandyan Kingdom—in the 1700s.
+Sri Lanka’s grandest parade, the Kandy Esala Perahera, kicks off at the Sri Dalada Maligawa, and is an important event for many Sri Lankans.
+Along with the religious significance of this site, it is important to note the political importance of the Sri Dalada Maligawa.
 Back in the day, those who held the Sacred Tooth Relic had power over the country in terms of governance.
 The Kandy National Museum, Royal Palace, and the Udawatta Forest Reserve are all located around the Temple in close proximity to the main structure.